Pregnancy care initiation

 A pregnant patient sits on an exam table

-As we monitored emergency department (ED) admissions through the Camden Coalition Health Information Exchange (HIE), we noticed that many pregnant individuals seen at South Jersey EDs did not appear to be connected to prenatal or other pregnancy-related care.
+Over the course of multiple years, we monitored emergency department (ED) admissions through the Camden Coalition Health Information Exchange (HIE) and noticed that many pregnant individuals seen at South Jersey EDs did not appear to be connected to prenatal or other pregnancy-related care.
+In 2019 Camden was selected as one of ten initial cities for the Safer Childbirth Cities program, which gave us the opportunity to address this problem through collaboration with regional experts, data sharing, and flexible funding.

-A new care initiation workflow
+A proactive transition of care workflow

 Related blog posts